-Dr. Wendy Hall emphasizes the importance of role modelling screen time reduction after 9:00pm, and suggests using a communal docking station to ensure that no phones are in bedrooms at night.
-She also encourages parents not to give up on enforcing and insisting on a regular bedtime, keeping the lights dim in the evening and avoiding late night TV.
-She suggests scheduling physical activities earlier in the evening to mitigate the way it raises the core temperature, interfering with sleep.
+Dr. Wendy Hall emphasizes the importance of role modelling screen time reduction after 9:00pm and suggests using a communal docking station to ensure that no phones are in bedrooms at night.
+She also encourages parents not to give up on enforcing and insisting on a regular bedtime, keeping the lights dim in the evening and avoiding late-night TV.
+She suggests scheduling physical activities earlier in the evening to mitigate the way it raises the core temperature, interfering with good night’s rest.

 Dr. Natarajan shares her suggestions too, explaining, “sleep is at the core of good health.”
-She agrees that electronics after nine should be curtailed due to the issues of light activation, that parents should allow for extra sleep on the weekends by not scheduling activities too early in the morning, and to leave room for for strategic napping.
-She also recommends that parents look into medical causes for fatigue like iron deficiency or an underactive thyroid.
-Having empathy for the demands of extra curricular activities after a full day of school is something else Dr. Natarajan suggests parents cultivate.
+She agrees that electronics after nine should be curtailed due to the issues of light activation, that parents should allow for extra rest on the weekends by not scheduling activities too early in the morning, and to leave room for strategic napping.
+She also recommends that parents look into medical causes for fatigue like iron deficiency or an under-active thyroid.
+Having empathy for the demands of extracurricular activities after a full day of school is something else Dr. Natarajan suggests parents cultivate.

 For more great activities, tips and resources, check out our latest issue!
 You can read the full March/April issue of WestCoast Families magazine online here.